plutomi/plutomi/runbooks/deploying-new.md

 - SES identity for sending emails
 - SNS topic and SQS as a destination for emails
 - The DNS records that SES requires (DKIM, SPF) on Cloudflare
-- R2 storage bucket for application assets
+- S3 bucket for application assets
 - 3 EC2 instances to run our workload

 # TODO - create Cloudflare R2 keys and add to secrets